onflow/flow-go/pkg/language/docs/language.md

 Transactions are structured as such:

 Before the transaction declaration, you can import any necessary local or external types and interfaces that you would like to use, using the `import` keyword, followed by `from`, and then followed by the location.
-If importing a local file's definition, the location will be the path to the file that has the definition.
+If importing a local file's type definition, the location will be the path to the file that has the definition.
 If importing an external type that has been published by another account, you must include that account's `Address`.

+Importing an external resource does not move it from the account that holds it.
+It simply imports the type definition so that it can be used within a transaction.

 ```bamboo
     // type import from a local file